 Of all the activities in the garden, planting seeds and watering them can be a couple of the least strenuous tasks.
 However, you can still work up a sweat while you water and plant.
 Because you have to water larger trees for one or two minutes each, challenge yourself to sit in a modified chair pose while you water the tree trunks.
 As for planting, consider completing a few push-ups, half-burpees or jumping jacks between rows of seeds.

 Prune Your Trees

-Invest in a manual pruner and you’ll never have to hire a tree service to come and trim your high branches.
+Invest in a manual pruner, and you’ll never have to hire a tree service to come and trim your high branches.
 With your arms above your head, pruning will help you keep your heart rate up and give you a stellar workout.
 Be sure to alternate dominant hands again.
-Have the right hand over the left for ten minutes.
-Then reverse the order for the next ten minutes to get good exercise on both sides.
-Got an elderly neighbor?
-See if you can prune his trees while you’re at it.
+Have the right hand over the left for 10 minutes.
+Then, reverse the order for the next 10 minutes to get good exercise on both sides.
+Do you have an elderly neighbor?
+See if you can prune his or her trees while you’re at it as well.

 Use a Manual Push Lawnmower

 Find yourself a high-quality, manual push mower with good, sharp blades.
 Then, mow in rows, just like you would use a gas-powered or electric lawnmower.
 You’ll burn twice as many calories with a push mower, and it’s also better for your lawn.
 Because push mowers cut your grass in a scissor-like fashion, instead of tearing the blades of grass as gas-powered units will do, your yard will be the best looking on the block.
 Your chest, shoulders, glutes and calves will also be looking good.

 Use a Wheelbarrow